malirazas/Star-Catcher/Readme.md

 Star Catcher was built with a focus on a clean and lightweight arcade experience.

 The final version combines falling stars, asteroid obstacles, five lives, difficulty levels, per-difficulty high scores, desktop keyboard controls, mobile touch controls, responsive scaling, embedded assets, and a standalone single-file HTML build.
+Missing stars do not reduce lives; lives are lost only when the player collides with an asteroid.